Classical and Quantum Mechanics via Lie algebras: The Poincare group

-\bfi{Minkowski spacetime.} With the advent of special relativity, the classical spacetime view altered in the sense that time and space made up one spacetime, called \bfi{Minkowski spacetime}.
-As a topological vector space Minkowski spacetime is nothing more than $\Rz^4$, but it is equipped with the {\bfi{Minkowski metric}}\footnote{We choose units such that $c=1$, and work with the signature $(-,+,+,+)$.} (also see Section \ref{s.gamma} and Example \ref{ex.SOpq}):
+\bfi{Minkowski spacetime.} With the advent of special relativity, the classical spacetime view was altered in the sense that time and space made up one spacetime, called \bfi{Minkowski spacetime}.
+As a topological vector space Minkowski spacetime is nothing more than $\Rz^4$, but it is equipped with the \at{change signs in this section, or use $\pm$.
+Note the two traditions.
+Change $3,1$ to $1m3$.
+See also \gzit{e.mink}} {\bfi{Minkowski metric}}\footnote{We choose units such that $c=1$, and work with the signature $(-,+,+,+)$.} (also see Section \ref{s.gamma} and Example \ref{ex.SOpq}):

 The time component of the \bfi{four-vectors} is the zeroth component.
 We write a general four-vector as